 What is hostile environment harassment?

-Hostile environment harassment is unwelcome conduct that makes in impossible for victims to have the peaceful enjoyment of their homes.
+Hostile environment harassment is unwelcome conduct that makes in impossible for victims to have the peaceful enjoyment of their homes, meaning that they can not be safe and secure in their home, including in common areas.

 The manager says,